sabbir-subhan/appium-Python/README.md

 - Selenium  (pip install -U selenium)
 - Appium client for python  (pip install Appium-Python-Client)
 - Appium app from official website
-- PyCharm - for running tests
+- PyCharm - for opening and running tests (also could be run from terminal)

-for OSX:

-- all above plus
+for OSX all above plus:

-- xcode 7.3 (version 8 is not supported by appium)
+- xcode 8.1 (version 8 is not supported by appium but brew need version 8.1 to install libimobiledevice - so install xcode 8.1 froma appstore)
 - node
 - npm
 - brew
 - brew install libimobiledevice
+- brew install ideviceinstaller
+- rename xcode - applications - xcode -- rename to: xcode8
+- download xcode 7.3 and install - open appium and add path to xcode 7.3

+You probably also need to use:

+- sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer/
+- sudo chmod -R 777 /var/db/lockdown/

-need udid from real device - open iTunes with connected device and click on serial number iOS version and device name for "desire_capabilities.py" in appium yous need to provide path to app - to get app file you need to build it in xcode
+need UDID from real device - open iTunes with connected device and click on serial number iOS version and device name for "desire_capabilities.py" in appium yous need to provide path to app - to get app file you need to build it in xcode